-Depending on the time of year and type of plant you may choose to start seeds or buy vegetable starts.
+Depending on the time of year and type of plant, you may choose to start seeds or buy vegetable starts.
 Have a look through the many articles in the Seed Starting Series for the basis on how to do it yourself.

-In late spring and summer, starts are widely available and an easy way to get an instant vegetable garden.
-Varieties are limited but generally what’s available is tried and true, good for a first year veggie gardener.
+In late spring and summer, starts are widely available and an easy way to get an instant vegetable garden!
+Varieties are limited but generally what’s available is tried and true, good for a first-year veggie gardener.

 Once the bed is built and planted, maintenance is the name of the game.
 Make an effort to check on the garden every few days.
 Inspect the plants and pull weeds when you see them.
 Check if the garden needs watering by sticking your finger all the way into the soil to check if it’s cool and wet (has enough water) or warm and dry (needs water).